Todd Tiahrt: Tiahrt-Bilbray Bill Fairness for American Students Act

-Former Tiahrt Congressional Staff
+Former Tiahrt congressional staff

 Matt Schlapp is chairman of the American Conservative Union and a Fox News political commentator.
 Schlapp began his political career as a campaign volunteer for Tiahrt in 1994 and following Tiahrt's election in November 1994, Schlapp moved to Washington, D.C. to serve as Tiahrt's communications director and eventually chief of staff for five years.
 He later served as White House Political Director for President George W. Bush.

 Matthew Stroia serves as chief of staff to U.S. Representative Mike Kelly (R-PA).
-He served as a legislative counsel for Tiahrt from 2008-2011.
+He served as a legislative counsel for Tiahrt from 2008 to 2011.

 Joel Katz currently serves as district director for U.S. Representative Andrew Clyde (R-GA).
-He served as legislative correspondent for Tiahrt from 2009-2011, and then went on to serve as legislative assistant for U.S. House of Representatives Majority Leader Eric Cantor, and chief of staff to U.S. Representative Doug Collins (R-GA).
+He served as legislative correspondent for Tiahrt from 2009 to 2011, and then went on to serve as legislative assistant for U.S. House of Representatives Majority Leader Eric Cantor, and chief of staff to U.S. Representative Doug Collins (R-GA).

-Jeff Kahrs began as an intern for Tiahrt in the Kansas State Senate from 1993-1994 and later served as Tiahrt's legislative director and chief of staff from 1995-2010.
+Jeff Kahrs began as an intern for Tiahrt in the Kansas State Senate from 1993 to 1994 and later served as Tiahrt's legislative director and chief of staff from 1995 to 2010.
 Kahrs currently serves as senior advisor to U.S. Representative Jake LaTurner (R-KS).

-Josh Bell served as a legislative correspondent and aide for Tiahrt from 2002-2011.
+Josh Bell served as a legislative correspondent and aide for Tiahrt from 2002 to 2011.
 He currently serve as chief of staff to U.S. Representative Ron Estes (R-KS).

 Robert Noland was the only employee of Tiahrt's congressional campaign in 1994 and worked for Tiahrt throughout his tenure in the U.S. House, mostly as his district director in Wichita.
 Noland later served as executive director of the Kansas Family Policy Council.

 Political positions

 Abortion and family planning

 Tiahrt opposed government-funded abortions.
 While serving in Congress, he spoke at the annual March for Life.

-The "Tiahrt Amendment" of 1998, which was most recently included in the FY2020 State-Foreign Operations Appropriations Act, ensures that no government funding is used in connection with forcible sterilizations in foreign countries following media and NGO reports that some governments were offering financial incentives to meet sterilization quotas.
+The "Tiahrt Amendment" of 1998, which was most recently included in the FY2020 State-Foreign Operations Appropriations Act, ensures that no government funding is used in connection with forcible sterilizations in foreign countries.
 The amendment ensures that in foreign countries where the U.S. government funds voluntary family planning projects, women are not denied the right to participate in any general welfare program or denied the right of access to health care.
 Further, the amendment requires that any experimental contraceptive drugs and devices and medical procedures are provided only in the context of a scientific study in which participants are advised of potential risks and benefits.

+Concern that the U.S. Agency for International Development (USAID) was possibly funding a forced sterilization campaign in Peru led Tiahrt to enact the Amendment.